purtuga/dom-data-bind/README.md

 # dom-data-bind

 Tiny and supper simple way to bind data to DOM elements.
-Transforms data to Observables so that as it changes, DOM is updated automatically.
+Transforms data to Observables (using [ObservableData](https://github.com/purtuga/observable-data)) so that as it changes, DOM is updated automatically.

 ## Install